flurdy/sortingoffice/docs/UI_TESTS.md

 # UI Tests for SortingOffice

-This document describes the functional UI tests for the SortingOffice application, which test the web interface using Selenium WebDriver.
+This document describes the functional UI tests for the SortingOffice application, which test the web interface using Selenium WebDriver and headless browser testing.

 ## Overview